JorgeUbaldoR/sem3-25-pi-2024_25-G131/plantFloorMachineManager(ARQCP)/USAC06/tests/readme.md

 ### **Key Assumptions**

-- The `dequeue_value` function:
-  - Implements circular buffer behavior with wrap-around for head and tail.
+- The dequeue_value function simulates a circular buffer and returns:
+   - 1 for successful dequeue (i.e., when a valid value is dequeued).
+   -	0 if the buffer is empty or if there is no valid value to dequeue at the current read pointer.
+- The buffer is modeled with a read pointer and a write pointer, and the function behaves according to these pointers’ positions.
-  - Handles edge cases like an empty buffer (head == tail) and full buffers appropriately.
+- The function should correctly handle edge cases like empty buffers, full buffers, and wrap-around behavior.
-  - Returns 1 for successful dequeue and 0 for failure.